Factorio: Development

 The game has been developed by a team of developers from Prague, Czech Republic, since mid-2012.
 The development team originally consisted of a single person, but has grown larger.
 Wube Software was created in September 2014 by Michal Kovařík and Tomáš Kozelek in Prague.
 The development team began an Indiegogo campaign, which started on 31 January 2013 and concluded on 3 March 2013, to fund the development of the game.
 The campaign raised €21,626, exceeding its €17,000 goal.
 Following the crowdfunding success, Wube sold early access editions of the game to raise further funds.
 The developer credits the April 2014 release of the game's trailer as a significant driver of those sales.
 As of February 2024, the team consists of 31 members.

 Michal Kovařík, the game's lead designer, cited the Minecraft mods IndustrialCraft and BuildCraft for inspiration during the game's development.

 The game was released on Steam as early access on 25 February 2016, but had been available to download from its official website since early on in development.
 It was officially released out of early access on 14 August 2020.
 It was originally planned to be released on 25 September 2020, but was moved up a month as to not compete with the release of Cyberpunk 2077, which, at the time, was scheduled to be released on 17 September 2020.

 A port of the game to Nintendo Switch was released on 28 October 2022.
 The port does not contain modding features, nor does it support the Space Age expansion.
+A free upgrade for this version, entitled Factorio: Nintendo Switch 2 Edition, was released on 22 December 2025 for Nintendo Switch 2.
+This upgrade enables support for 1080p on the system's internal display and 4K when connected to a television or monitor.
+It also adds support for Joy-Con 2 mouse mode, allowing a control scheme with a cursor mirroring that used in the PC version of the game.
+Alongside the upgrade, the Space Age expansion was released for Nintendo Switch 2.

-In February 2021, the developers announced that a new expansion pack was being developed.
+In February 2021, the developers announced that a new expansion pack was in development.
 The expansion's theme and name, Space Age, were revealed in August 2023.
-It was made to be as big as the base game, extending gameplay to an interplanetary stage.
-The expansion was released on 21 October 2024.
-The free "2.0" update was also released on the same date, which primarily consists of quality-of-life and cosmetic changes, but with some gameplay changes as well.
+It was made to be as big as the base game, extending gameplay to an interplanetary level.
+The expansion released on 21 October 2024 alongside a free "2.0" update, which consists of quality-of-life, cosmetic, and minor gameplay changes.
+In June 2026, Wube Software announced that Factorio 2.1 would be the last major update to the game.